Chart Color Schemes

 Moura is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Moura's dwelling structure, as per the latest Census, consisted of 93.9% houses and 6.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 93.4% houses and 6.6% other dwellings.
-Home ownership in Moura stood at 28.1%, with mortgaged dwellings at 25.8% and rented dwellings at 46.1%.
-The median monthly mortgage repayment was $1,062, below Non-Metro Qld's average of $1,300.
-Median weekly rent in Moura was $225, compared to Non-Metro Qld's $240.
-Nationally, Moura's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Moura, as per the latest Census evaluation, 93.9% of dwellings were houses, with the remaining 6.1% comprising semi-detached homes, apartments, and other types of dwellings.
+This is similar to Non-Metro Qld's figures of 93.4% houses and 6.6% other dwellings.
+Home ownership in Moura stood at 28.1%, with mortgaged dwellings at 25.8% and rented ones at 46.1%.
+The median monthly mortgage repayment was $1,062, lower than Non-Metro Qld's average of $1,300.
+The median weekly rent in Moura was $225, compared to Non-Metro Qld's $240.
+Nationally, Moura's mortgage repayments were significantly lower at $1,062 versus Australia's average of $1,863, and rents were substantially below the national figure of $375 at $225.

 Frequently Asked Questions - Housing